Your website needs to look clean and professional. But looking good doesn’t matter if visitors can’t figure out how to book.

 Designer referrals instead of homeowner reviews

-Interior designers send their clients here.
-New York’s Little Elves competes on reputation in a luxury niche: post-renovation cleaning for high-end Manhattan apartments and Sag Harbor homes.
-The testimonials page features endorsements from interior designers and architects, not homeowners.
-That’s a fundamentally different referral channel.
+New York’s Little Elves serves a luxury niche: post-renovation cleaning for high-end Manhattan apartments and Sag Harbor homes.
+Their referrals come from interior designers and architects, not homeowners.

-40 cleaning professionals with a minimum 10-year experience requirement for supervisors.
-Best of New York from Curbed/New York Magazine.
-20+ years in operation.
-Every signal says “premium” without using the word.
-Photography shows luxury interiors, not stock cleaning images.
+40 cleaning professionals, a minimum 10-year experience requirement for supervisors, Best of New York from Curbed/New York Magazine, and 20+ years in operation.
+Photography shows luxury interiors instead of stock cleaning images.

 The technology is dated: WordPress with Genesis, Contact Form 7, no automated scheduling.
-SEO coverage is minimal.
-For a company that relies on designer referrals rather than Google, this may be intentional.
+SEO coverage is minimal, but for a company that runs on designer referrals rather than Google traffic, that may be intentional.

 What the best cleaning company websites have in common